jennder/landscape/README.md

-# landscape
+# landscape by Jenn Der
-for ARTD 4530
+A computer vision project for ARTD 4530: Media Arts Capstone